belkiso/fta-dataplatform/azure-sql-database/articles/readme.md

+# FastTrack for Azure

+See our [FastTrack for Azure landing page](https://github.com/Azure/FastTrackForAzure) for more information.

 # FastTrack for Azure SQL Database

 In this folder you will find a number of walkthroughs that relate to common activities when working with Azure SQL Database.
 These include: